-void A controller method that returns void is REQUIRED to be decorated by @View [void-controllers].
+void A controller method that returns void is REQUIRED to be decorated by @View [mvc:void-controllers].

-String The string returned is interpreted as a path to a view.
+String A string returned is interpreted as a view path.

-Viewable A Viewable is a class that encapsulates information about a view and how it is processed.
+Viewable A Viewable is a class that encapsulates a view path as well as additional information related to its processing.